 The result?
 A super direct, laser-sharp turn in and no more wallow on taking a set, and no more wiggle or indirect feeling mid-corner – and more overall front grip!

 This kit is a complete bushing replacement, using a sealed spherical bearing (similar to the ones used on our other arms).
-The bushings have all of the benefits of a spherical bearing, with none of the drawbacks.
+These replacements have all of the benefits of a spherical bearing, with none of the drawbacks.

-This bushing is a MUST HAVE if you’re going to the track with your Model 3.
+This bearing is a MUST HAVE if you’re going to the track with your Model 3.

 NOTE: You know your OE front lower control arm is coming loose if you hear a loud clunk during aggressive braking.
 The sound comes from the arm moving outwards from braking (the force of the wheel wanting to move back pulls the arm outwards, pivoting around the rear compression bushing).
 When entering a corner, if the bolts are loose, the outside arm will then be pushed inwards from the cornering force.
 If you hear your car doing this, check please those bolts!
 Due to the dowels used with our kit, this will no-longer occur, however you should routinely re-check these bolts.